 “There is a commensurability between the orbits of Venus and Earth that provides a ready route for rocks blasted off Venus to travel to Earth’s vicinity,” said Laughlin, who is professor of astronomy and astrophysics at Yale.
 “The moon’s gravity then aids in sweeping up some of these Venusian arrivals.”

-Upcoming missions to the moon could give Cabot and Laughlin their answer soon.
+Upcoming missions to the moon could give Cabot and Laughlin their answer.
 The researchers said NASA’s Artemis program is the perfect opportunity to collect and analyze unprecedented amounts of lunar soil.

 Laughlin said there are several standard chemical analyses that can pinpoint the origin of moon rocks, including any that came from Venus.
 Different ratios of specific elements and isotopes offer a kind of fingerprint for each planet in the solar system.